 The U.N.
 General Assembly adopted the CTBT in September 1996.
-As of June 11, 2003, 167 states had signed it and 101, including Russia, had ratified.
+As of March 11, 2005, 175 states had signed it; 120, including Russia, had ratified; 41 of the 44 states that must ratify the treaty for it to enter into force had signed; and 33 of the 44 had ratified.

 In 1997, President Clinton transmitted the CTBT to the Senate.
 On October 13, 1999, the Senate rejected the treaty, 48 for, 51 against, 1 present.
 It is now on the Senate Foreign Relations Committee's calendar.
 It would require a two-thirds Senate vote to send the treaty back to the President for disposal or to give advice and consent for ratification; few see either event as likely.

-In January 2002, the Administration, in briefings on the Nuclear Posture Review, indicated that it continues to oppose the CTBT, continues to adhere to the test moratorium, plans to reduce the time between a decision to conduct a nuclear test and the test itself, is considering modifying existing warheads for use against hard and deeply-buried targets, has not ruled out resumed testing, and has no plans to test.
+In January 2002 the Administration, in briefings on the Nuclear Posture Review, indicated that it continues to oppose the CTBT, continues to adhere to the test moratorium, plans to reduce the time between a decision to conduct a nuclear test and the test itself, is considering modifying existing warheads for use against hard and deeply-buried targets, has not ruled out resumed testing, and has no plans to test.
 Critics raised concerns about the implications of these policies for testing and new weapons.
-Congress addressed some of these issues in the FY2003 National Defense Authorization Act.
+Congress addresses nuclear weapon issues in the annual National Defense Authorization Act and the Energy and Water Development Appropriations Act.

 Congress continues to consider the Stockpile Stewardship Program, which seeks to maintain nuclear weapons without testing.
-The FY2002 budget request for the program (Weapons Activities) was \$5.300 billion; the appropriation was \$5.429 billion.
-The FY-2003 request was \$5.869 billion; the appropriation was \$5.954 billion.
-The FY2004 request is \$6.378 billion.
-Another \$19.3 million is requested for FY2004 to fund the U.S. contribution to a global system for monitoring events that might violate the treaty.
+The appropriation for the program (Weapons Activities) was \$5.429 billion for FY2002, \$5.954 billion for FY2003, and \$6.273 billion for FY2004.
+The Consolidated Appropriations Act, 2005 provided \$6.526 billion for Weapons Activities and \$19.0 million to fund the U.S. contribution to a global system for monitoring events that might violate the treaty.
+The FY2006 request is \$6.630 billion for Weapons Activities, and \$14.4 million for the monitoring system.